aouledissa/deep-match/README.md

   query, or fragment values).
 - Optionally emit manifest snippets so you never hand-write `<intent-filter>` entries again.
-- Provide a lightweight runtime (`deepmatch-processor`) that matches URIs against the generated specs and dispatches to handlers.
+- Provide a lightweight runtime (`deepmatch-processor`) that matches URIs against the generated specs and returns typed params.

 The YAML file becomes the single source of truth for everything deeplink-related.

 ## Documentation
-For full documentation please visit our [official docs page](https://deepmatch.aouledissa.com)
+For full documentation please visit our [official docs page](https://aouledissa.com/deep-match/)

 ## Modules

 - `deepmatch-plugin` – Gradle plugin (`com.aouledissa.deepmatch.gradle`) that parses specs,
   generates Kotlin sources, and (optionally) produces manifest entries for each variant.
-- `deepmatch-processor` – Android library that provides `DeeplinkProcessor` and handler abstractions for runtime matching.
+- `deepmatch-processor` – Android library that provides `DeeplinkProcessor` for runtime URI matching and typed params extraction.
 - `deepmatch-api` – Shared model classes (`DeeplinkSpec`, `Param`, `ParamType`, `DeeplinkParams`).
-- `deepmatch-testing` – Shared test fixtures (fake handlers/processors and spec builders) used by the runtime and plugin tests.
+- `deepmatch-testing` – Shared test fixtures (fake processors and spec builders) used by the runtime and plugin tests.

 ## Quick Start